dom-schulz/utr-tennis-match-predictor/automated-utr-scraper/startup_script_README.md

 ### 3. Monitoring and Auto-Shutdown

-The script implements a robust monitoring system that:
+The script implements a monitoring system that:

 - Runs as a background process
 - Checks container status every 60 seconds